weirdgloop/mediawiki-extensions-SearchDigest/README.md

 | `$wgSearchDigestCreateRedirect` | bool | Whether to show a button for quickly creating redirects on Special:SearchDigest (requires JS in browser) | `true`
 | `$wgSearchDigestMinimumMisses` | int | Number of misses for a query before they should show up on Special:SearchDigest | `10`

+## Permissions
+By default, this extension adds two rights:

+* `searchdigest-reader` grants access to viewing Special:SearchDigest.
+It is given to all users by default.
+* `searchdigest-admin` provides maintenance tools on the Special:SearchDigest tools that are intended to be used by system administrators, including the ability to clear the database.

 ## Translation
 This extension can be translated through the messages in the `ì18n` folder if you're a developer.
 As a wiki administrator, you may find it a better option to edit the messages on-site in the MediaWiki namespace.